mitre/cti/USAGE.md

 ## Getting multiple objects
 The recipes in this section address how to query the dataset for multiple objects.

 When working with queries to return objects based on a set of characteristics, it is likely that you'll end up with a few objects which are no longer maintained by ATT&CK.
-We keep these outdated objects around so that workflows depending on them don't break, but we recommend avoiding using them when possible.
-Please see the section [working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information on how to work with these objects.
+We keep these outdated objects around so that workflows depending on them don't break, but we recommend you avoid using them when possible.
+Please see the section [working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information.

 ### Getting all objects of a type
-See [The ATT&CK Data Model](#The-ATT&CK-Data-Model) (above) for mappings of ATT&CK type to STIX type.
+See [The ATT&CK Data Model](#The-ATTCK-Data-Model) (above) for mappings of ATT&CK type to STIX type.

 ```python
 # use the appropriate STIX type in the query according to the desired ATT&CK type